arzkar/ao3-api-js/README.md

 <h1 align="center">ao3-api</h1>

-An API to scrape archiveofourown.org fanfiction metadata using NodeJS’s ExpressJS and CheerioJS.
-Currently it can search for archiveofourown.org works to get different metadata like author name, chapter count, word count, genre, ratings etc <br/><br/>
+An API to scrape archiveofourown.org fanfiction metadata using the [fetch-ao3](https://github.com/arzkar/fetch-ao3) library that I created for scraping archiveofourown.org.
+Currently it can search for archiveofourown.org works to get different metadata like author name, chapter count, word count, genre, ratings etc <br/>

 ### Features: